d-morrison/IntroStatActivities/_book/12-regression.md

 #### Summarize and visualize the data {-}

-Using the provided `RScript` file, enter the response variable name, `W` into the linear model function for yy and the explanatory variable name, `RD` for xx in line 32 to get the linear model output.
-Highlight and run lines 32 - 33.
+Using the provided `R` script file, enter the response variable name, `W` into the linear model function for yy and the explanatory variable name, `RD` for xx in line 32 to get the linear model output.
+Highlight and run lines 32--33.

 ```r